DataDog/integrations-core/docs/dev/api_integration.md

 ### Build your integration

 You can expect the following process for building an API-based integration:
-1. Meet with the Datadog Technology Partner team to discuss your integration and use cases.
+1. Once you've been accepted to the Datadog Partner Network, you'll meet with the Datadog Technology Partner team to discuss your integration and use cases.
 2. Request a sandbox account for development.
 3. Begin development of your integration, which will include writing and hosting integration code on your end, as well as implementing the OAuth protocol.
 4. Test your integration, as well as your OAuth client, in your sandbox account.